» Using WinSCP » Guides

 - Download the latest OpenSSH for Windows binaries (package

-- Extract the package to a convenient location (we will use
+- Extract the package to

 - As the Administrator, install SSHD and ssh-agent services:

 - As the Administrator, generate server keys by running the following commands from the

 - Open a port for the SSH server in Windows Firewall:

 - Either run the following PowerShell command (Windows 8 and 2012 or newer only), as the Administrator:

 New-NetFirewallRule -Protocol TCP -LocalPort 22 -Direction Inbound -Action Allow -DisplayName SSH

 - or go to Control Panel > System and Security > Windows Firewall > Advanced Settings > Inbound Rules and add a new rule for port 22.

 - To allow a public key authentication, as an Administrator, from

 - Start the service and/or configure automatic start: